Master Molecular Life Sciences Full-time

 Molecular Life Sciences: quick facts

 The molecular life sciences program enriches your knowledge.
 In molecular biology, cell biology, biochemistry, biotechnology, statistics, bioinformatics and immunology.
-At the same time, you learn how to effectively manage projects.
+At the same time, you learn how to effectively design and manage projects.
 What kind of projects?
 Developing vaccines, medicines and diagnostic tests to name a few.
 You also learn the ins and outs of quality control, regulations and patents.
+Your internship throughout the 2-years program allows you to immediately apply what you learned in practice.

 This master of science gives you the skills to design and manage projects.
 In different areas of biotechnology.
 You can work for companies in the pharmaceutical industry, personal health care or the food and feed industry.
 Or you can pursue your career at a university, hospital or private research institute.